lase-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script 3 - A script to display directory contents in a long format Script 4 - A script displaying hidden files in a long format Script 5 - A script displayoing the above and user and group ids numerically(n)
+Script 3 - A script to display directory contents in a long format Script 4 - A script displaying hidden files in a long format Script 5 - A script displayoing the above and user and group ids numerically(n) Script 6 - A script that creates a directory
+Script 7 - A script that moves a file